Red Hen Publications

 For that matter, Albus has been thwarting Tom ever since he met him.
 And he and his agents certainly have made a career of it.

-And here they all are together, people who have set themselves to oppose Riddle.
+And here they all are together, people who have set themselves up to oppose Riddle.
 Defiant ones.
 What is more, Albus knows that he himself is the only wizard that Tom is inclined to fear.

 About now, allow me to point out that the whole business of the Potters being “thrice defiant” has been glitchy and unclear from the beginning of the series.
 We were never told or shown even one notable act of defiance on the part of either Lily OR James until the night Tom killed them.